stuckie/stuckie.github.io/_posts/2012-04-13-7-days-of-actionscript-day-and-night-seven.md

     }
 }</pre>

-You wouldn&#8217;t have a problem, as anotherBool loses scope in each block.
+You wouldn't have a problem, as anotherBool loses scope in each block.

 However, doing something like: